Series 5 — Episode 16

 Emma is beside herself

-A dapper city gent wearing a rose - Hooper (Malcolm Taylor) - enters a warehouse, expecting to meet Steed but is murdered by two enemy agents, Basil and Lola (Freddie Jones and Patricia Haines).
+A dapper city gent wearing a rose - Hooper (Malcolm Taylor) - enters a warehouse, expecting to meet Steed but is murdered by two enemy agents, Basil (Freddie Jones) and Lola (Patricia Haines).
 They put the body at the top of a pair of stilts, and put a revolver at the base, with the rose in the barrel.
-"If that doesn't brings Steed and Mrs Peel", says Basil, "nothing will".
+“If that doesn’t brings Steed and Mrs Peel”, says Basil, “nothing will”.